 Subsequently, the inboard half of the tip was either painted (in some cases it looks like Corrogard) or otherwise made opaque.

-Since my CD is commercially available, for the time being this blog entry will only contain material not covered in the CD or errors in the material that is included.
+Although my CD produced for Nostalgic Plastic's sales of the Anigrand AJ-2 (now sold out as well as out of production) is no longer commercially available, for the time being this blog entry only contains material not covered in the CD or errors in the material that is included.
 For example, I didn't know at the time that the AJ-2 vertical fin (retrofitted on the AJ-1 along with the rest of the empennage changes) was 12 inches taller than the AJ-1's.
-As a result, the kit's vertical fin is about 1/8 inch too short.
+However, the kit's vertical fin is the correct height.
 Since I provided the material on the CD to Nostalgic, I have also photographed the interior of the AJ-2 at the National Museum of Naval Aviation and therefore have identified some minor corrections to the kit's interior.
+See http://tailspintopics.blogspot.com/2013/04/aj-2-savage-cockpit.html.

 I built an AJ-1 model from the Airmodel "kit," working on it intermittently for more than a decade.